First Published: 1 February 2024

 How to Read a Restaurant P&L

-Think of a Restaurant P&L statement as the financial report card for a restaurant.
+Think of a Restaurant’s P&L statement as the financial report card for a restaurant.
 It stands for Profit and Loss, and it’s like a snapshot of the restaurant’s economic performance over a specific period – usually a month, quarter, or year.
-This document reveals how much money the restaurant made, how much it spent, and what’s left as profit.
+This document reveals the amount of money the restaurant made, the amount it spent, and the profit that remains.

 Start by picking a financial time period, then create a restaurant profit and loss statement.
-You can do this every week, every four weeks (to develop a 13-period annual report), monthly to have 12 periodic reports, quarterly to have 4 reports or yearly for all in one financial statement.
+You can do this every week, every four weeks (to develop a 13-period annual report), monthly to have 12 periodic reports, quarterly to have four reports or yearly for all in one financial statement.
 These financial statements must be created consistently to have any effect on your business.
-Also, reaching your restaurant’s financial objectives by the end of the fiscal year is crucial so you always know how different parts of your business affect costs and sales.
+Additionally, achieving your restaurant’s financial objectives by the end of the fiscal year is crucial, as it enables you to understand how various aspects of your business impact costs and sales.

 Revenue: The Money Maker